-Senate rejects House border funding bill over 'poison pill riders,' setting up critical vote
+Senate OKs bipartisan border bill after rejecting 'poison pill' House version, as clock ticks

 DEM-LED HOUSE PASSES $4.5 B BILL TO AID MIGRANTS AT THE BORDER, SETTING UP SHOWDOWN WITH GOP-LED SENATE

 Reps.
-Alexandria Ocasio-Cortez, D-N.Y., Ilhan Omar, D-Minn., Rashida Tlaib, D-Mich., and Ayanna Pressley, D-Mass., voted against the House measure on Tuesday, and that number would likely swell if the Senate version were to come before the House.

-But House Minority Leader Kevin McCarthy, R-Calif., and others have asserted they would be willing to accept the Senate bill, meaning it’s possible the Senate could pass the bill and then force the House’s hand as the clock ticks down before the recess.
+Alexandria Ocasio-Cortez, D-N.Y., Ilhan Omar, D-Minn., Rashida Tlaib, D-Mich., and Ayanna Pressley, D-Mass., voted against the House measure on Tuesday, and that number would likely swell if the Senate version in its current states goes before the House.
+But House Minority Leader Kevin McCarthy, R-Calif., and others have suggested they would be willing to accept the Senate bill.

 The congressional back-and-forth comes amid fresh scrutiny about poor conditions on the border as hundreds of thousands of migrants try and cross the border every month.
 An image of a drowned father and his daughter published late Tuesday and new reports of crowded and unsanitary conditions at border detention centers have increased pressure on Congress to grant the funding.